realitytracing/Reality-Tracing-WIP/human-foundations/dynamics.md

 ---
 title: Dynamics
 ---

+# Dynamics

 ## Systems in Motion

-This framework treats human cognition, behavior, and social systems as **dynamic processes** rather than static traits, identities, or states.
+This framework treats human cognition, behavior, and social systems as **dynamic processes** rather than static traits, identities, or identities.

 What matters is not what a system *is*, but how it:

 - Moves
 - Stabilizes
 - Overloads